 Academic scholarship: A 3.4 or higher cumulative high school GPA may qualify a student for a merit-based scholarship ranging from 35%–60% tuition.
 Family income is not the only indicator of eligibility for financial aid.

-Study abroad programs: More than 50% of Linfield students take part in one of our study-abroad programs: semester abroad, year abroad, and a four-week January Term abroad.
+Study abroad programs: Nearly 50% of Linfield students take part in one of our study abroad programs: semester abroad, year abroad, and a four-week January Term abroad.
 Linfield will pay the first round-trip airfare for most travel.

 Extracurricular activities: Over 40 clubs and organizations; NCAA Division III intercollegiate sports